Education and Schools in Malaysia

 There are a number of good private schools in Malaysia, but they are known to be expensive.
 Private schools usually practice three terms per year, with three major exams each term.
 All private schools use English as the main language of tuition.
 Classes generally run from around 8.30am to 4pm.

 As with the public schools, private schools follow the guidelines and rules set by the Malaysian Ministry of Education.
-Students of private schools are also required to take major exams like those who are studying in public schools.

 Most expat children settle into private schools quite easily as they are less likely to struggle with the culture shock that they may experience at a public school.
 The teachers are also usually well trained and have ample experience in communicating effectively and handling students from different cultures and backgrounds.